w3f/Grants-Program/applications/DataDEX.md

 ### Ecosystem Fit

+We would like to cooperate with the following ecological projects and platforms to enhance the development progress:

 * [Moonbeam](https://moonbeam.network/) is a new Polkadot smart contract platform that makes it easy to build natively interoperable blockchain applications.
 * [Phala Network](https://phala.network/) is a privacy-preserving cloud computing service, which offers computing power comparable to existing cloud services and protects the privacy of managed programs.